-- 1. Fire prevention in the workplace and residence
+- 1. Fire prevention in the residence hall

-- 2. Use of a portable fire extinguisher
+- 2. What to do in the event of a fire

-- 3. What to do in the event of a fire
+- 3. Evacuation planning

-- 4. Evacuation planning
+- 4. How to report a fire or other emergency

-- 5. How to report a fire or other emergency
+- 5. How residence hall fire safety systems operate

-Additional fire safety training and education programs for residence hall students are coordinated by Resident Assistants and Residence Life Staff.
+Resident Assistants and Resident Life Staff coordinate additional fire safety training and education programs for residence hall students.